 Any expense made towards selling the product to the target customer is a direct selling.
 Many manufacturers, wholesalers, and distributors carry out direct selling in the regions that they want to expand.
 They also would like to know the distribution cost of that region.
 Thus, they consider all direct selling expenses as the primary expense made by the firm.

-Such Expenses will include – Salary of Field Salespeople (only for target customer sales), Travel of salespeople, Entertainment for sub-dealers, Training costs, Postage or office supplies needed for sales etc. All these different headers are categorized as direct selling expenses.
-They are one of the major contributors to distribution cost.
+Such Expenses will include – Salary of Field Salespeople (only for target customer sales), Travel of salespeople, Entertainment for sub-dealers, Training costs, Postage or office expenses needed for sales etc. All these different headers are categorized as direct selling expenses.
+They are one of the major contributors to distribution costs.
 The more you spend in sales, ultimately the more profit you will have.